yjayasinghe/karate/README.md

 #### To run tests

-Point to the directory where the standalone jar is saved
+In commandline, point to the directory where the standalone jar is saved

 e.g.
 ```C:\Karate```